Hollistic/cs30-major-project/proposal.md

 - implementation of virtual camera (follows the player)
 - collidable asteroids
 - some type of non asteroids enemy
+- sound effects

 ## Nice to Have List

 - main menu
 - points/upgrades system
-- new explorable areas, like "black holes" that take you to new areas after certain
+- new explorable areas, like "black holes" that take you to new areas